-The subject of more than three decades of research, the RAS gene family are the most frequently mutated oncogenes in human cancers.^{1,2} Within this family, KRAS is the most prevalent variant and is particularly common in solid tumors.2 A specific mutation known as KRAS G12C accounts for approximately 13% of non-small cell lung cancers, 3-5% of colorectal cancers and one to two percent of numerous other solid tumors.3 Approximately 30,000 patients are diagnosed each year in the United States with KRAS G12C-driven cancers.4 KRAS^{G12C} has been considered "undruggable" due to a lack of traditional small molecule binding pockets on the protein.
+The subject of almost four decades of research, the RAS gene family are the most frequently mutated oncogenes in human cancers.^{2,3} Within this family, KRAS is the most prevalent variant and is particularly common in solid tumors.3 A specific mutation known as KRAS G12C is found in approximately 13% of non-small cell lung cancers, three to five percent of colorectal cancers and one to two percent of numerous other solid tumors.4 Approximately 30,000 patients are diagnosed each year in the United States with KRAS G12C-mutant cancers.5 KRAS^{G12C} has been considered "undruggable" due to a lack of traditional small molecule binding pockets on the protein.
 Amgen is exploring the potential of KRAS^{G12C} inhibition across a broad variety of tumor types.